nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![help message](images/ug/helpMessage.png)

-Provides in-depth assistance using AD with a `help` command, either generally or specifically.
+Provides in-depth assistance using Academy Directory with `help` command, either generally or specifically.

 ##### Viewing general help
 Format: `help`

-* The singular command `help` displays a menu of all commands available to use, as a list, and how to navigate each command, alongside the syntax for each command.
+* Type in `help` singularly displays a menu of all commands available to use as a list, how to navigate each command, alongside the syntax for each command.

 ##### Viewing specific help